DCC-EX/dcc-ex.github.io/docs/turntable-ex/configure.rst

 For the 28BYJ-48 stepper motor with its 2048 steps in a single 360 degree rotation (in full step mode), this gives each step ~0.18 degrees of movement (360/2048 = 0.1758).

-Therefore, to determine the number of steps required to turn a certain degrees, use the formula "steps = degrees/degrees per step".
+Therefore, to determine the number of steps required to turn a certain number of degrees, use the formula "steps = degrees/degrees per step".
 To turn 10 degrees requires ~56 steps (10 / 0.18 = 55.5556).

 In this example, for simplicity, we will devise the steps required for a six position turntable, with position 1 being 10 degrees from the home position, position 2 a further 10 degrees, position 3 a further 10 degrees again, and positions 4 through 6 being 180 degrees from the first three positions.